dinanabila/100-days-of-code/log.md

 **Thoughts**: I'm really having fun coding in codepen.
 Wish I had more time to do this.
 But fine, I'll do this again in the next day.

 **Link to work:** [Hiro Mashima Tribute Page](https://codepen.io/dinanabila/pen/NWXEXKG)

+### Day 6: April 20, Wednesday

+**Today's Progress**: Learning how to positioning an element with CSS, and also learning a bit of color theory from Applied Visual Design course on freeCodeCamp.

+**Thoughts**: I've been a bit of struggled when learning how to positioning an element.
+Like, I'm still puzzling how to distinguish position: relative, and position: absolute.
+And this thought also come into my mind too: "When is the best time for us using margin, position, and padding?"
+Because they're all seems similar to me.